 Prevent a Kidney Infection

 - Drink plenty of fluids throughout the day.
-Cranberry juice is a good choice to prevent bladder infection.
+Cranberry can prevent a bladder infection.

 - Practice good hygiene.

 - For women: